Audi TT Roadster review

 The three-layer fabric roof can be stowed in 10 second and up to speed of 31mph in a compartment behind the passengers’ heads and in front of the 280-litre boot.

-There’s an wide choice of engines, ranging from the 65.7mpg 2.0 TDI Ultra model, to the scorching 306bhp TTS, with a 227bhp 2.0 TFSI slotted in between.
-The two petrol models are available with a choice of a six-speed manual gearbox and a six-speed dual-clutch S tronic auto, while the 2.0 TFSI comes in a choice of front- and four-wheel drive and the TTS in four-wheel drive only.
+There’s an wide choice of engines, ranging from the 65.7mpg 2.0 TDI Ultra model, to the scorching 306bhp TTS, with 178bhp 1.8-litre and 227bhp 2.0 TFSI units slotted in between.
+The petrol models are available with a choice of a six-speed manual gearbox and a six-speed dual-clutch S tronic auto, while the 2.0 TFSI comes in a choice of front- and four-wheel drive and the TT S in four-wheel drive only.

-The TT Roadster weight 90kg more than the equivalent TT Coupe, but still feels seriously fast and agile, although its not as much fun on the limit as a Porsche Boxster.
+The TT Roadster weighs 90kg more than the equivalent TT Coupe, but still feels seriously fast and agile, although its not as much fun to drive as the mid-engined Porsche 718 Boxster.

 Engines, performance and drive